joshcollins3/GunMan/documentation/README.txt

-How to run:
+How to start:
-    Execute the GunManLauncher file.
+    Run the GunManLauncher file.
+JDK 16 is required.

 Objective:
     Survive for as many rounds as possible.
 Receive weapons as you progress.